 6. Backup your phone and copy the backup onto your external

 It’s all good backing up your phone onto your laptop.
 But if you loose both, like I did travelling from Cali to Medellin via bus.
+If you’re carrying your laptop, power backing your laptop is also of greater importance.
+Find Laptop with Power up Here for all your power backup needs.
 Actually they got cleverly nicked from my bag.
 Then you’re screwed.
 Like I was.
 Having the backup of your phone on your external means that you can buy a new laptop and phone and restore your phone.
 You can find the location of the backup in your preferences.

 7. Also backup your pre-sets and catalogs from Lightroom and set the destination to your Google Drive (if you’re a keen travel photographer)